THE FELICITY BRYAN PUBLISHING MENTORSHIP SCHEME

 • Daunts Books Summertown

 You can find out more about our inaugural mentee, Niktaa’s, experience HERE.
 After her mentorship with FBA, Niktaa secured an internship with Profile Books.
-She is now an assistant at RCW Literary Agency.
+She is now an associate agent at RCW Literary Agency.

 You can find out more about our 2022 mentee, Alice’s, experience HERE.
 After her mentorship, Alice joined House of Books and Friends, a new independent bookshop in Manchester, as a bookseller.

 You can find out more about our 2023 mentee, Hannah’s, experience HERE.
-After her mentorship, Hannah interned with Profile Books and is now a Digital Sales Assistant at Bookouture.
+After her mentorship, Hannah interned with Profile Books and is now a Digital Sales Executive at Bookouture.

 About Felicity Bryan: Felicity was unequivocally one of the most successful and esteemed literary agents of the last few decades.
 She established her own literary agency in Oxford in 1988, after a career as a journalist and then as a director at Curtis Brown in London.
 Her clients at that time included Mary Berry and Rosamunde Pilcher, and her burgeoning commercial and critical success gave her the basis to take on new agents and staff.
 By the time of her death from stomach cancer in summer 2020, her agency was the largest outside London.
 She was awarded an MBE in the 2020 New Year’s Honours list for her services to publishing.